Doing Too Much

 "Doing Too Much" is the debut single released by American singer Paula DeAnda.
 It features Baby Bash.
 It reached number forty-one on the US Billboard Hot 100.
-The single peaked at n°9 on the Billboard rhythmic & n°9 on the US Top 10 Hot R&B Songs (Billboard.
-A Spanish version of the song was also released entitled "Lo Que Hago Por Tu Amor".
-(Translated: "What I Do for Love").
+The song also peaked at number nine on the Billboard Rhythmic chart.
+A Spanish version of the song was also released titled "Lo que hago por tu amor" ("What I Do for Your Love").